uviclibraries/genai-notebooklm/5-nblm-presentations.md

   -  Return to the NotebookLM home page with the 3 articles by first clicking the **black circular NotebookLM logo** in the top left of the web application.
   <img src="images/5-notebook-button.png" style="float:right;width:300px;padding:10px;" alt="NotebookLM button">
   -  Next, click on the **The Digital Badge Ecosystem in Libraries** notebook to get into the notebook we'll be using for this activity.
 2. **If you haven't completed the first activity**: No worries!
+Do this:
-Please complete the first two steps of [starter activity](1-nblm-notebook.html#create-a-notebook--add-documents-to-it){:target="_blank"} ([Logon to NotebookLM](1-nblm-notebook.html#create-a-notebook--add-documents-to-it){:target="_blank"} & [Create a Notebook & Add Documents to It](1-nblm-notebook.html#create-a-notebook--add-documents-to-it){:target="_blank"}), and then when you're done, return here and continue on with this activity.
+  - Please complete the first two steps of starter activity: [Logon to NotebookLM](1-nblm-notebook.html#create-a-notebook--add-documents-to-it){:target="_blank"} & [Create a Notebook & Add Documents to It](1-nblm-notebook.html#create-a-notebook--add-documents-to-it){:target="_blank"}
+  - When you're done, return here and continue on with this activity.

 ## Create a Presentation Speaker Notes Based on an Article
+Unlike the first activity in this workshop where we

-3. In the chat box at the bottom of the page type: How useful are informal credentials in helping students find jobs?
+1. In the chat box at the bottom of the page type: How useful are informal credentials in helping students find jobs?
   - Review the summary to make sure there are no mistakes or inaccuracies.
 3. In the chat box at the bottom of the page type: Create a Google Slides presentation summary.
   - Review the presentation text to make sure there are not mistakes or inaccuracies.